A Short History

 1912 John Howie, master builder and stone mason of Sydney’s Central Railway Station and the GPO in Martin Place, builds his gracious Federation home Cathkin Braes at 148 Lurline Street (now SteelReid Studio).

-The three storey mediterranean style house is named after a steep watercourse in Egypt about 150 km west of El Alamein to commemorate a battle where Hudson and Tango served.
+1916-17 May Hudson builds Wadi Shaifa at 2 Lurline Street while her husband Ernest is serving with his horse Tango in the Australian Light Horse Brigade in World War I. The three storey mediterranean style house is named after a steep watercourse in Egypt about 150 km west of El Alamein to commemorate a battle where Hudson and Tango served.

 1916-18 The Giant Stairway from Federal Pass up to Echo Point is commenced under the vision and supervision of Council’s Chief Ranger Jim McKay.
 The project is abandoned by the Council two years later as too difficult and expensive.

-1920s Another wave of guesthouses open in Lurline Street in new and repurposed properties including, amongst others, the Clarendon (1921), Villers Bret (1921; now the site of RSL car park), the Majestic (now affordable seniors housing), Felton Woods Manor (now Hotel Blue), Rubyston (1921, now Pins restaurant) and the Eldon (1924, now vacant and derelict).
+1920s Another wave of guesthouses open in Lurline Street in new and repurposed properties including, amongst others: the Clarendon (1921), Villers Bret (1921; now the site of RSL car park), the Majestic (now affordable seniors housing), Felton Woods Manor (now Hotel Blue), Rubyston (1921, now Pins restaurant) and the Eldon (1924, now vacant and derelict).

 These establishments are most often owned or leased and run by women.